BLUE HORIZON, BOOK 4

 Jerry walked up to them and gave the koala a quick examination to make sure he was okay.
 “How did you get into this mess?” he asked.
 “One minute we were calling for parts, and the next, Renny had us scrambling for weapons!”

-Justy looked uncomfortable, especially when Renny crossed his arms and looked down at him disapprovingly.
+Justy looked uncomfortable, especially when Renny looked down at him with a look of suspicion.
 He glanced over at Gina, feeling foolish, and opened his mouth to reply.
 At a loss for words, nothing came out, so he shut it again.

 “It’s time we had a little talk,” Taro said to the koala with a frown.
 She turned to Gina and looked at her with an expression of embarrassment.
 “Sorry about this, but I think this concerns you too.”